top of page

 PMDD AND EATING BEHAVIOURS: WHAT DOES THE EVIDENCE SAY?

-My Masters student, Myfanwy Miranda, completed a systematic review of all studies that reported on PMDD and eating behaviours.
+Masters student, Myfanwy Miranda, completed a systematic review of all studies that reported on PMDD and eating behaviours.

 We found that a diagnosis of PMDD is consistently associated with disordered eating.
 Our review found data suggesting possible mechanims for PMDD's impact on eating.